xiangsuqi/au-syssec-f25-exercises/05_network_layer_security/readme.md

 $ mitmproxy --showhost -s mitm_pk.py
 ```

 Now the user will use a different public key, so you recover the secret message from the RSA encryption provided by the client.
-[This link may be useful](https://pycryptodome.readthedocs.io/en/latest/src/examples.html#encrypt-data-with-rsa)
+The `client.py` file in the repository or [this link](https://pycryptodome.readthedocs.io/en/latest/src/examples.html#encrypt-data-with-rsa)  may be useful.

 ## BONUS Exercise: ARP Spoofing against router
 **The big picture:**\